 The process of a virus jumping from animals to humans is called zoonosis.
 “Reverse zoonosis” is the opposite: when a virus jumps from a human to an animal.
 Although we understand this process far less than the animal-to-human model, a 2014 review of studies found examples of it.
 Humans have passed methicillin-resistant Staphylococcus aureus (MRSA), influenza A, and Ascaris lumbricoides (roundworm) to animals (Messenger, 2014).

 As the current pandemic unfolds, many people are now wondering: Can animals get infected with SARS-CoV-2?
 Are our pets at risk of getting sick, and can they spread the virus to us?
 Here’s what you need to know about companion animals and the novel coronavirus.

 We used to think the answer to this question was “no.” However, our understanding of the situation has changed.

-In February 2020, a dog in Hong Kong that was owned by a patient with COVID-19 tested a “weak positive” for the virus.
-However, the territory’s Agriculture, Fisheries and Conservation Department said in a statement that it may have been due to “environmental contamination.”
+In February 2020, a dog in Hong Kong that was owned by a patient with COVID-19 tested positive for the virus.
+However, the territory’s Agriculture, Fisheries, and Conservation Department said in a statement that it may have been due to “environmental contamination.”
 As of February 28, 2020, the dog had not shown any symptoms of the virus (Detection, 2020).